-Almost everyone has access to the Internet nowadays – but not everyone actually stops to think how vulnerable users actually are.
+Almost everyone has access to the Internet nowadays – but not everyone actually stops to think about how vulnerable users actually are.
 Considering the fact that the Internet is so packed with countless users, not many people think that they are actually worth hacking – nor do they believe that they are worth spying on.
 However, an average user is under much more close surveillance than he or she may believe.

 Over the years, the Internet has turned from a source of information to a place where people are bullied or exposed to fraudulent acts.
 The only way of protecting yourself is to know exactly what you are getting yourself into – and knowing the Internet better than it knows you.

-What the Internet Knows About You
+What the Internet Knows About You?

 It is commonly said that the Internet knows you better than you know yourself.
 When you browse the World Wide Web, you unwittingly leave a lot of data behind – just like when you step over soft ground and leave footprints.